metova/NDAudioSuite/README.md

 let myPlayer = NDAudioSuite()
 ```

-Second, call 'prepareToPlay:atIndex:atVolume', passing in your playlist, where in the playlist to begin playing the audio, and the volume at which you want the audio played.
+Second, call `prepareToPlay:atIndex:atVolume`, passing in your playlist, where in the playlist to begin playing the audio, and the volume at which you want the audio played.

 ```objc
 [self.myPlayer prepareToPlay:self.myPlaylist atIndex:index  atVolume:volume];